Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Maybe a bit artificial?

-Great artwork on the bottle!
+But a really great artwork on the bottle!

 I've been able to taste this rum at the Paris RumFest in 2014.
 This rum has clearly been designed to reach the general public, not aged rum fans: It is syrupy, in appearance as in taste and reminds me some cough syrup that I had to drink when I was younger.
 Not really desagradable, but clearly not neither what I expect from an aged rum!